MicrosoftDocs/architecture-center/docs/compliance/fedramp/si-controls.md

-# IaaS Web Application Blueprint for FedRAMP-Compliant Environments
+# Azure Blueprint Automation: Web Applications for FedRAMP

 > **Note:** These controls are defined by NIST and the U.S. Department of Commerce as part of the NIST Special Publication 800-53 Revision 4.
 Please refer to NIST 800-53 Rev. 4 for information on testing procedures and guidance for each control.